-The skills of an effective interim should be implemented throughout the tenure in order to ensure maximum impact and to deliver results at a critical time for a business.
+The skills of an effective Interim Commercial Manager should be implemented throughout the tenure in order to ensure maximum impact and to deliver results at a critical time for a business.
 As an interim leader there can be a significant amount expected from what the role entails, and it is vital to ensure that this position is filled by an experienced and focused candidate.

 There needs to be an understanding of the values and missions of the business, particularly as interim work usually only encompasses a short period of time.